Byzantine Manuscript Submission Guide

 - and monographs (usually for one of our series: Corpus Fontium Historiae Byzantinae, Series Washingtonensis [Dumbarton Oaks Texts]; Dumbarton Oaks Studies; and Byzantine Saints' Lives in Translation)

-The only unsolicited materials we consider for publication are article-length contributions to Dumbarton Oaks Papers.
+Submissions of article-length contributions to Dumbarton Oaks Papers are welcomed.
 If you are considering submitting an article to this periodical, please follow the advice found in this document.
 If you have a book-length manuscript you wish to publish with us, please contact the Editor in Byzantine Studies or the Director of Byzantine Studies, who will guide you in preparing a prospectus; do not send any sample materials before they are requested.

 Every book we publish has one or more authors or volume editors, who are responsible for the content.
 Throughout the process authors or volume editors work with one or two sponsoring editors, who are responsible for presenting new articles or titles to the editorial and/or series boards, conducting the peer-review process, and ensuring that authors and volume editors meet deadlines and other expectations, including those discussed in this guide.
 All authors and volume editors should consult the sponsoring editor for any instructions or supplements that may supersede or augment this document.